EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 {::boilerplate bcp14}

-The reader is expected to be familiar with terms and concepts of {{RFC7252}}, {{RFC8613}} and {{I-D.selander-lake-edhoc}}.
+The reader is expected to be familiar with terms and concepts of {{RFC7252}}, {{RFC8613}} and {{I-D.ietf-lake-edhoc}}.

 # Background

 EDHOC is a 3 message key exchange protocol.
-Section 7.1 of {{I-D.selander-lake-edhoc}} specifes how to transport EDHOC over CoAP: the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.
+Section 7.1 of {{I-D.ietf-lake-edhoc}} specifes how to transport EDHOC over CoAP: the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.
 More specifically, the Initiator, acting as CoAP Client, sends a POST request to a reserved resource at the Responder, acting as CoAP Server.
 This triggers the EDHOC exchange on the CoAP Server, which replies with 2.04 (Changed) Response containing EDHOC message 2.
 The EDHOC message 3 is also sent by the CoAP Client in a CoAP POST request to the same resource used for EDHOC message 1.
 The Content-Format of these CoAP messages is set to "application/edhoc".

-After this exchange takes place, and after successful verifications specified in the EDHOC protocol, Client and Server derive the OSCORE Security Context, as specified in Section 7.1.1 of {{I-D.selander-lake-edhoc}}.
+After this exchange takes place, and after successful verifications specified in the EDHOC protocol, Client and Server derive the OSCORE Security Context, as specified in Section 7.1.1 of {{I-D.ietf-lake-edhoc}}.
 They are then ready to use OSCORE.

 This sequential way of running EDHOC and then OSCORE is specified in {{fig-non-combined}}.